nicnocquee/next-secure-download/README.md

 8. Vercel will automatically build your project and your file will be available for download with the username and password you defined.
 9. Your file then can be downloaded from `https://your-vercel-deployment-url/api/download/the-file-name-here` URL.

+If you'd rather watch a video on how to use this project, check it out in [this blog post](https://nicnocquee.medium.com/create-password-protected-download-links-for-free-with-github-and-vercel-a4758602b21e).

 # Notes

 1. It goes without saying that the files remain secret as long as your repository is private!